 Create any required databases and objects such as tables and views.
 For information, go to Data Definition Statements in the MySQL documentation.

-For information about importing MySQL data into a DB instance, see Importing and Exporting Data From an Amazon RDS MySQL DB Instance.
+Establish procedures for importing or exporting data.
+For information on some recommended procedures, see Importing and Exporting Data From an Amazon RDS MySQL DB Instance.

-For information about monitoring an instance, such as viewing Cloudwatch Amazon RDS metrics, events, and viewing database log files, see Monitoring a DB Instance .
+You can monitor an instance through actions such as viewing the MySQL logs, CloudWatch Amazon RDS metrics, and events.
+For information, see Monitoring a DB Instance .

 You can offload read traffic from your primary MySQL DB instance by creating read replicas.
 For information, see Working with Read Replicas.

 There are several Amazon RDS features you can use with MySQL DB instances that are common across the Amazon RDS database engines.
 For information, see:

 There are also several appendices with useful information about working with Amazon RDS MySQL DB instances: